wout/rosetta/README.md

 default locale, and complain if some are missing.

 ### Rosetta is 10x faster than similar libraries
-Testing against other libraries which also use YAML or JSON files for locales, Rosetta is roughly 10x faster.
+Benchmarking against other libraries which also use YAML or JSON files for locales, Rosetta is about 10x faster than any other library.

 For simple translations: